Venison Wild

 *

-“Would ya look at the state of that cunt,” said Lee, pointing at me, “he's out his fucking tree... wrecked!
+“Would ya look at the state of that cunt,” said Lee, pointing at me, “he's out his fucking tree... fucking wrecked!
 D'you think the Deer'll be safe back here with him?”

 “Will it me bollix,” said Paul.
 “You seen the ways he's been eyeing it up!
 Oi, Sicko, no fucking dodgy business when ya think no one's watching, OK?
 If your hands start wandering or you try and mount the thing you'll be walking back to London!”